apurvasatishratnakar1409/Class-works/README.md

 ### For C

-gcc filename.c -o Myexe ./Myexe
+gcc filename.c -o Myexe
+for linux : ./Myexe
+for windoes : Myexe.exe

 ### For C++

-g++ filename.cpp -o Myexe ./Myexe
+g++ filename.cpp -o Myexe
+for linux : ./Myexe
+for Windows : Myexe.exe

 ### For Java